xpladev/docs/content/en/learn/learn/glossary.md

 ## Module

-A section of the XPLA Chain core that represents a particular function of the XPLA Chain.
-Visit the [XPLA Chain core module specifications]({{< ref "/develop/develop/core-modules/overview" >}}) for more information.
+A section of the CONX Chain core that represents a particular function of the CONX Chain.
+Visit the [CONX Chain core module specifications]({{< ref "/develop/develop/core-modules/overview" >}}) for more information.

 ## dimension_37-1